kvnlnt/statical/README.md

 ![Alt text](build/images/statical.png)

-Statical is a static website generator that uses a simple mnemonic to help you create and maintain a static website with minimal dependencies and conceptual overhead.
+Statical is a static website generator that uses a simple mnemonic to help you create and maintain a static website with minimal dependencies and little conceptual overhead.

 ## Setup
 Clone this repo and: